-Although "free software" covers almost exactly the same range of software as "open source", the FSF, among others, prefers the former term because it emphasizes the idea of freedom, and the concept of freely redistributable software as primarily a social movement rather than a technical one.
+Although "free software" covers the same set of software as "open source", the FSF, among others, prefers the former term because it emphasizes the idea of freedom, and the concept of freely redistributable software as primarily a social movement rather than a technical one.
 The FSF acknowledges that the term is ambiguous—it could mean "free" as in "zero-cost", instead of "free" as in "freedom"—but feels that it's still the best term, all things considered, and that the other possibilities in English have their own ambiguities.
 (Throughout this book, "free" is used in the "freedom" sense, not the "zero-cost" sense.)

 The Free Software Foundation has an excellent—utterly unobjective, but nuanced and quite fair—exegesis of the two terms, at www.fsf.org/licensing/essays/free-software-for-freedom.html.
 The Open Source Initiative's take on it is (or was, in 2002) spread across two pages: web.archive.org/web/20021204155022/http://www.opensource.org/advocacy/case_for_hackers.php#marketing and web.archive.org/web/20021204155022/http://www.opensource.org/advocacy/free-notfree.php [sic].

 Where there are two of anything, there will soon be three, and that is exactly what is happening with terms for free software.
 The academic world, perhaps wanting precision and inclusiveness over elegance, seems to have settled on FOSS, or sometimes F/OSS, standing for "Free / Open Source Software".
-Another variant gaining momentum is FLOSS, which stands for "Free / Libre Open Source Software" (libre is familiar in many languages and does not suffer from the ambiguities of "free"; see en.wikipedia.org/wiki/FLOSS for more).
+Another variant gaining momentum is FLOSS, which stands for "Free / Libre Open Source Software" (libre is familiar from many Romance languages and does not suffer from the ambiguities of "free"; see en.wikipedia.org/wiki/FLOSS for more).

-All these terms mean essentially the same thing: software that can be modified and redistributed by everyone, sometimes—but not always—with the requirement that derivative works be freely redistributable under the same terms.
+All these terms mean the same thing: software that can be modified and redistributed by everyone, sometimes—but not always—with the requirement that derivative works be freely redistributable under the same terms.

 The Free Software Foundation also maintains a list of licenses at fsf.org/licensing/licenses/license-list.html.
 The FSF categorizes licenses not only by whether they are free, but whether they are compatible with the GNU General Public License.
 GPL compatibility is an important topic, covered in the section called “The GPL and License Compatibility” later in this chapter.